-- a.
+- b.
+If the outage is going to last a protracted time Campus Safety will begin notification procedures as outlined in the Campus Safety Procedure Manual. - c.
+If deemed necessary Campus Safety will assist with the evacuation of all affected buildings, with special consideration being given to the persons with disabilities. - d.
+The Assistant Director of Facilities will utilize all existing emergency power equipment to support necessary functions of the campus. - e.
+If determined necessary by the President, or designee, the designated campus spokesperson will contact the local media as to the status of activities on campus. - f.
+If necessary, the President, or designee, may activate the EMPOCC to address collateral effects of the situation. - 2.
+Gas - a.
 The Assistant Director of Facilities shall be immediately notified, and National Grid contacted and advised of the situation. - b.
 The affected area is to be immediately evacuated and secured by Campus Safety.
 No radio transmissions are to occur, or alarms activated during the evacuation process. - c.
 Emergency Response personnel are to be contacted and advised of the situation (i.e., Local Fire and EMS). - d.
 If determined necessary by the President, or designee, the designated campus spokesperson will contact the local media as to the status of activities on campus. - e.
-If necessary, the President, or designee, may determine the need for the activation of the EMPOCC to address collateral effects of the situation.
+If necessary, the President, or designee, may determine the need for the activation of the EMPOCC to address collateral effects of the situation. - 3.
+WATER - a.

-3. WATER

-- a.
 The Assistant Director of Facilities shall be immediately notified, and the Onondaga County Water Authority contacted and advised of the situation. - b.
 Campus Safety shall immediately secure the location and if evacuation is necessary assist in the evacuation, with special consideration being given to persons with disabilities. - c.
-The Assistant Director of Facilities in conjunction with Management Services and relevant Affiliated Corporations will make necessary emergency arrangements for an alternate water supply and restroom facilities if the situation is to continue for a protracted time period. - d.
+The Assistant Director of Facilities in conjunction with Management Services and relevant Affiliated Corporations will make necessary emergency arrangements for an alternate water supply and restroom facilities if the situation is to continue for a protracted period. - d.
 If determined by the President, or designee, the designated campus spokesperson will contact the local media as to the status of activities on campus. - e.
 If necessary, the President, or designee, may determine the need for the activation of the EMPOCC to address the collateral effects of the situation.